offfahad/uber-clone/README.md

 2. **Driver App** – For drivers to accept ride requests and manage trips.
 3. **Admin Panel** – For managing platform operations and monitoring activities.

+## Note
+- The project is missing some state management features, which can be added as a contribution.

 4. ## Features

 ### **User App**